SaidurgaGadupudi/House-Price-Prediction/README.md

-# House-Price-Prediction
-# This project is about HOUSE PRICE PREDICTION .Dataset is downloaded from the link :
+# This project is about HOUSE PRICE PREDICTION .
-https://www.kaggle.com/datasets/heptapod/uci-ml-datasets.
+Dataset is downloaded from the link : https://www.kaggle.com/datasets/heptapod/uci-ml-datasets.
 The dataset is preprocessed with following :
 1)Importing libraries